Sung-Huan/ANNOgesic/docs/source/test_case.rst

          -pj ANNOgesic

 ``optimize_tss_processing`` will compare manual checked TSSs with predicted TSSs to search the best parameters.
-Results of the different parameters will be printed in the screen. we only set 25 runs for testing.
+Results of the different parameters will be printed in the screen.
+We only set 25 runs for testing.
 Once the optimization is done, you can find several files.

 ::